aishanorizan/harry-potter-chess-game/README.md

 For Developers:
 This game is written completely in Java.
 No IDE or commands needed.
 Commands to compile & run the game is in the startgame.bat file.

-The java classes are as below:
+The main java classes are as below:
 <ul>
 <li>Main Driver file: MainPage.java </li>
 <li>Animations & Effects Algorithm: PlayGame.java</li>